Introduction

 Parameters

-• callbackFunction - the function to be invoked on each element.
-This function accepts three parameters:
+- the function to be invoked on each element.
+This function accepts three parameters:element

-• index - the index of the current element in the array.
+- the index of the current element in the array.array

 Definition

-The find method iterates over an array and returns the first element which passes the test condition provided in callBackFunction.
+method iterates over an array and returns the first element which passes the test condition provided in callBackFunction

-As with filter, the test condition must be an expression that would evaluate to a boolean value.
-This expression must also be returned from callbackFunction.
+, the test condition must be an expression that would evaluate to a boolean value.
+This expression must also be returned from callbackFunction

 const cars = ['Chevrolet', 'Tesla', 'Land Rover', 'Ferrari', 'Toyota'];